RadicalZephyr/radicalzephyr.github.io/source/_drafts/2015-04-16-on-editors-and-their-benefits.md

 of programming - how I edit my source code - will help me do it at all levels.

+> In the beginner's mind there are many possibilities, in the expert's
+> mind there are few. - Shunryu Suzuki

 [shoshin]: https://en.wikipedia.org/wiki/Shoshin